350VT Fundraising Director & Staff Collective Member

 Leading fundraising strategy and planning, in collaboration with staff and board

-Collaborating on 350VT’s organizing in ways that support fundraising, especially through relationship-building, such as attending some meetings of our local organizing groups or helping to plan mobilizations
+Collaborating on 350VT’s organizing in ways that support fundraising, especially through relationship-building, such as attending some meetings of our local organizing groups, network council, or helping to plan mobilizations

 Depending on skills and interest, helping with communications or managing comms strategy could also be part of the role.

-As a 350VT staff member, the Lead Fundraiser will participate in discussions, meetings, and retreats to contribute to 350VT’s overall health and vision:
+As a 350VT staff collective member, the Fundraising Director will participate in discussions, meetings, and retreats to contribute to 350VT’s overall health and vision:

 Strategy, planning, organizational development retreats, and other activities